Omegapoint-Norge-Academy/oidc/README.md

 **client/account/login:** This endpoint should be a http get, and it should accept a `returnUrl` as a query parameter.
 It should return a `Challenge()` where the `returnUrl` is passed inn by `AuthenticationProperties`.
 If the `returnUrl` is null, then it should be set to "/".
+The `returnUrl` should be validated to be relative.
+This will protect against open redirector attacks.
+Use `Url.IsLocalUrl` to check if the `returnUrl` is valid.
+See https://learn.microsoft.com/en-us/aspnet/core/security/preventing-open-redirects?view=aspnetcore-7.0 for more info.
 The endpoint should be accessible for anonymous users.

 **client/account/logout:** This endpoint should be a http get, and accept no parameters.